-To use the NHS App you must be aged 13 and over and registered with a GP surgery in England.
-Find out more about who can use the NHS App.
+To have an NHS account you must be aged 13 or over and registered with an NHS GP surgery in England or the Isle of Man.
+Find out more about who can have an NHS account.

 - get advice about coronavirus – get information about coronavirus and find out what to do if you think you have it